Narelle Kheng

-Narelle Kheng (born 24 September 1993) is a Singaporean singer, actress, and former national swimmer.
+Narelle Kheng Song Yi (born 24 September 1993) is a Singaporean singer, actress, and former national swimmer.
 She made her debut in the Singaporean band The Sam Willows in 2012.

 Personal life

 Kheng was a national youth swimmer, having trained at the Singapore Sports School since the age of six.

 She was educated at Methodist Girls' School, Anglo-Chinese Junior College and Singapore Sports School, before graduating from the Nanyang Technological University, where she majored in communication studies.

 Narelle is the younger sister of Benjamin Kheng.

 Music career

 Kheng is the bass guitarist and vocalist for The Sam Willows.
 After announcing their hiatus in May 2019, she has since pursued her solo career.

-Narelle released her solo single “Outta My Head” on 4 April 2019.
-She released her debut EP “Part 2” on 10 October 2019, in conjunction with World Mental Health Day.
-On 26 March 2021, Narelle released "Complicated Love Song", which is part of the her three-song EP, "Part 3".
+Narelle released her solo single "Outta My Head" on 4 April 2019.
+She released her debut EP "Part 2" on 10 October 2019, in conjunction with World Mental Health Day.
+On 26 March 2021, Narelle released "Complicated Love Song", which is part of her three-song EP, "Part 3".